chipsalliance/Caliptra/doc/Caliptra.md

 The owner key, when represented in fuses or in the FMC's alias certificate, is a SHA384 hash of a structure that contains a list of owner public keys.
 This supports key rotation.

-## Provisioning UDS during Manufacturing
+## Provisioning UDS during Manufacturing (Subsystem Mode)
+**Note:** In passive mode, SOC follows the same flows/restrictions as Caliptra 1.x

 ![](./images/Manuf-UDS-Flow.png)